 IFRS 16, Leases ("IFRS 16") sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract, the customer (lessee) and the supplier (lessor).
 This will replace IAS 17, Leases ("IAS 17") and related Interpretations.
 IFRS 16 provides revised guidance on identifying a lease and for separating lease and non-lease components of a contract.
 IFRS 16 introduces a single accounting model for all lessees and requires a lessee to recognize right-of-use assets and lease liabilities for leases with terms of more than 12 months, unless the underlying asset is of low value, and depreciation of lease assets is reported separately from interest on lease liabilities in the income statement.
 Under IFRS 16, lessor accounting for operating and finance leases will remain substantially unchanged.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with earlier application permitted for entities that apply IFRS 15, Revenue from Contracts with Customers.
 The Company intends to adopt this new standard using the modified retrospective method.
-The adoption of this new standard will result in a right of use asset and liability of approximately \$890,000 applicable to leases that will be renewed in 2019.
-Due to the near term expiry of the Company's current leases 2018 carrying values will not be impacted.
-The adoption of the new standard will have no impact on the Company's cash flows.
+The adoption of this new standard resulted in a right of use asset and lease liability of \$892,300.
+The carrying value of the right of use asset and lease liability have been classified as non-current asset held for sale and disposal group liability at March 31, 2019